sindresorhus/Gifski/readme.md

 </div>

 This is a macOS app for the [`gifski` encoder](https://gif.ski), which converts videos to GIF animations using [`pngquant`](https://pngquant.org)'s fancy features for efficient cross-frame palettes and temporal dithering.
 It produces animated GIFs that use thousands of colors per frame.

+Gifski supports all the video formats that macOS supports (`.mp4` or `.mov` with H264, HEVC, ProRes, etc).
+The [QuickTime Animation format](https://en.wikipedia.org/wiki/QuickTime_Animation) is not supported.
+Use [ProRes 4444 XQ](https://en.wikipedia.org/wiki/Apple_ProRes) instead.
+It's more efficient, more widely supported, and like QuickTime Animation, it also supports alpha channel.

 **[Blog post](https://blog.sindresorhus.com/gifski-972692460aa5)** &nbsp;&nbsp; **[Product Hunt](https://www.producthunt.com/posts/gifski)**